 This is a guest article by Robert D. Flach.
 Robert has been preparing business and individual tax returns for people in all walks of life since 1972.
-He writes the tax blogs THE WANDERING TAX PRO and the NJ TAX PRACTICE BLOG.
+He writes the tax blogs THE WANDERING TAX PRO.

 Ryan has asked me to write a guest post on the topic of retirement plans for the self-employed.
 Because there is so much information to present I will do so in several parts.